Share this Article

 Jennifer Taus’ board interview took place just as New York shut down to slow the spread of the coronavirus in March.
 She found the board members who interviewed her remotely via FaceTime kept the process short and sweet with very little small talk.
 Gerard Splendore, a broker at Warburg Realty says a recent co-op board interview he arranged was “a little stilted because it wasn’t in person,” but that was early on in the shutdown, when much of the new technology was unfamiliar.

-Now many New Yorkers are online platforms for work or socializing.
+Now many New Yorkers are using online platforms for work or socializing.
 Board members tell Brick they are more comfortable with the online format and say the convenience of doing the interview from their living rooms is just one of the many benefits.

 Virtual interviews are easier to schedule